kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 ```
 sudo nano /home/pi/.node-red/settings.js
 ```
 In the editorTheme section, enable projects (set to true).
 It's probably currently set to false.
-Save the file and restart Node Red.
-CTRL+X to exit.
+Save the settings.js file and restart Node Red.

+***CTRL+X*** to exit nano.

 The editor will ask you if you want to save the file.
-Type "Y" for yes to save the file.
+Type ***Y*** for yes to save the file.
 Write the file to settings.js.

 ```
 editorTheme: {